 A TIG group is formed after discussion during a WG plenary during which the goals of the TIG are identified, and a motion to form the TIG achieves a simple majority.

-Typically a TIG will exist for no more than 6 months.
+Typically, a TIG will exist for no more than 6 months.

 Ad-hoc Group(s)